 - The margins of an element’s box.

-Take some time to edit the code to the right.
-See if you can figure out how these following properties impact an element’s display:
+Take some time to explore the code to the right.
+See if you can figure out how these following CSS properties impact how an element is displayed: